Seneca Skyway scenic route opens in WV - NewsBreak

 Seneca Skyway scenic route opens in WV

-LEWISBURG, W.Va. – State officials held a ceremony Tuesday to designate the Seneca Skyway as the first route of the new West Virginia Mountain Rides program, which is aimed at promoting “the state’s most scenic country roads to drive by car or motorcycle.”
+LEWISBURG, WV (WBOY) – State officials held a ceremony Tuesday to designate the Seneca Skyway as the first route of the new West Virginia Mountain Rides program, which is aimed at promoting “the state’s most scenic country roads to drive by car or motorcycle.”

 The nearly 300-mile-long Seneca Skyway starts in Lewisburg, spans through the Potomac Highlands as far north as Tucker County, before looping back to Lewisburg.
 The entire route is made up of winding country roads and can be completed within a little over a six-hour round trip drive, officials said.New trail will connect Blackwater Falls to Maryland